 The Lord’s spirit empowered Jephthah.
 He passed through Gilead and Manasseh and went to Mizpah in Gilead.
 From there he approached the Ammonites.
 Jephthah made a vow to the Lord, saying, “If you really do hand the Ammonites over to me, then whoever is the first to come through the doors of my house to meet me when I return safely from fighting the Ammonites—he will belong to the Lord and I will offer him up as a burnt sacrifice.”
 Jephthah approached the Ammonites to fight with them, and the Lord handed them over to him.
 He defeated them from Aroer all the way to Minnith—twenty cities in all, even as far as Abel Keramim!
 He wiped them out!
 The Israelites humiliated the Ammonites.
 When Jephthah came home to Mizpah, there was his daughter hurrying out to meet him, dancing to the rhythm of tambourines.
 She was his only child; except for her he had no son or daughter.
 When he saw her, he ripped his clothes and said, “Oh no!
 My daughter!
 You have completely ruined me!
 You have brought me disaster!
 I made an oath to the Lord, and I cannot break it.”She said to him, “My father, since you made an oath to the Lord, do to me as you promised.
 After all, the Lord vindicated you before your enemies, the Ammonites.”
 She then said to her father, “Please grant me this one wish.
 For two months allow me to walk through the hills with my friends and mourn my virginity.”He said, “You may go.”
 He permitted her to leave for two months.
 She went with her friends and mourned her virginity as she walked through the hills.
 After two months she returned to her father, and he did to her as he had vowed.
 She died a virgin.
 Her tragic death gave rise to a custom in Israel.
 Every year Israelite women commemorate the daughter of Jephthah the Gileadite for four days.
 (Judges 11:29–40 NET)

-Jephthah made a rash vow to the Lord in order to obtain the Lord’s favor in destroying the Ammonites.
-He promised to offer up whoever first came through the doors as a burnt sacrifice (1).
-In God’s providence his only child, a daughter, was the first to greet him.
-Consquently, the rash vow would now cost him his lineage – brokenness will have its perfect work!
+Jephthah made a rash vow to the Lord to obtain the Lord’s favor in destroying the Ammonites.
+He promised to offer up whoever first came through the doors as a burnt sacrifice.
+In God’s providence, his only child, a daughter, was the first to greet him.
+Consequently, the rash vow would now cost him his lineage – brokenness will have its perfect work!

 Note that the daughter did not mourn her death but rather her virginity.
-That is, when she died, she died without children, which is a tragic death for any woman and particularly in that time period.
+When she died, she died without children, which is a tragic death for any woman and particularly in that time period.

 The leech has two daughters: “Give!
 Give!”
 There are three things that are never satisfied, four that never say, “Enough”— the grave, the barren womb, land that is not satisfied with water, and fire that never says, “Enough!”
 (Proverbs 30:15,16 NET)

-Furthermore, realize the levitical burnt offering was not an offering for sin but rather was to express total dedication to God (i.e., it was a consecration offering).
+Lastly, realize the levitical burnt offering (1) was not an offering for sin but rather was to express total dedication to God (i.e., it was a consecration offering).
 (Exodus 18:11,12.
 Numbers 15:3).
 This was especially its meaning under the Mosaic Covenant.